- Wolverines are bigger than honey badgers with bigger snouts and shorter claws.

 Who Would Win in a Fight Between Wolverine vs Honey Badger?

-In the fight between a wolverine vs honey badger, the honey badger would win.
+In the fight between a wolverine and a honey badger, the honey badger would win.
 Based on the number of advantages that the wolverine has over the honey badger, this might seem like a nonsensical twist ending, but it’s not.
 The wolverine simply lacks the power to effectively kill a honey badger.

 What we have here is a rare case where the honey badger has better defensive adaptations to counter the size and strength of a wolverine.
 So, how would this fight happen?